 Note: Breakout rooms can only be created if you are using a Zoom desktop client.
 You can’t create or manage a breakout room via your mobile, but you can still join them.

-How To Create Zoom Breakout Rooms
+How To Do Breakout Rooms in Zoom

 To help you use breakout rooms with ease, we’ve provided a detailed guide below:

 A. How to Enable Breakout Rooms Using the Zoom Desktop Client (Mac and PC)